GoogleChrome/web.dev/src/site/content/en/blog/building-split-text-animations/index.md

 Split text animations can be amazing.
 We'll be barely scratching the surface of animation potential in this post, but it does provide a foundation to build upon.
 The goal is to animate progressively.
-The text should be readable by default, with the animation built on top of it.
+The text should be readable by default, with the animation built on top.
 Split text motion effects can get extravagant and potentially disruptive, so we will only manipulate HTML, or apply motion styles if the user is OK with motion.